picotrading/ansible-influxdb/README.md

 package.
 In order to install it, it needs to be put into a repo (see [`yumrepo`](https://github.com/picotrading/ansible-yumrepo) role for RedHat-based distros).
 You can encapsulate this role to manage the installation of the RPM package automatically.

-The configuraton of the role is done in such way that it's not necessary to change the role for any kind of modification.
-All can be changed via parameters used by the role.
+The configuraton of the role is done in such way that it should not be necessary to change the role for any kind of configuration.
+All can be done either by changing role parameters or by declaring completely new configuration as a variable.
 That makes this role absolutely universal.
-See examples below.
+See the examples below for more details.

 Please report any issues or send PR.